New York Proposal for Textile EPR

 Status: IN REVIEW

-In 2023, a bill to establish extended producer responsibility (EPR) for textiles was put forward to the Assembly (A08078 - July 2023) and Senate (S06654 - May 2023).
+First introduced in 2023, this bill would establish extended producer responsibility (EPR) for textiles.
 The scope of the EPR scheme would include collection, reuse, recycling, or proper disposal of textiles.
 The product scope includes apparel (clothing and accessories), textiles (items made in whole or part from natural, manmade or synthetic fibre/yarn/fabric) and other textile items (bags, household linens, and other furnishings e.g. draperies and upholstery).

 Obligated entities would be required to: